Skip to content

 Density and thickness are then important, as they indirectly influence product use.

 The least important is really the curl type.
 You can check this yourself on Google.
-Many curly heads have multiple curl types and this is very normal.
+Many curly people have multiple curl types and this is very normal.

 Porosity

 Porosity is about how much moisture your hair can absorb and retain.
-See the diagram below:
+See the chart below:

 Elasticity

 Elasticity is about how fragile your hair is.
-How quickly does your hair break off?
-See the diagram below:
+How quickly does your hair break?
+See the chart below:

 Thickness